Gabrielle Louise McIntyre: Capacity building

 In addition, McIntyre assisted international prosecutors in the preparation of war crimes cases for trial in the civil law jurisdiction of Kosovo while assigned to the United Nations Mission in Kosovo as the Head of the War Crimes Department, appearing in court alongside the prosecutors.
 In this role, she also worked with local national authorities on a range of transitional justice measures aimed at ensuring accountability and supporting peace-building initiatives.

 In 2018, she was appointed Chair of the Advisory Committee to the Sarajevo Information Centre on the International Criminal Tribunal for the former Yugoslavia, established by the City of Sarajevo to promote greater understanding of the work and legacy of the ICTY.
 McIntyre spoke at the formal opening of the Centre in May 2018.

+In 2024, she assisted in the development of a legal guide to assist Ukrainian prosecutors to investigate environmental war crimes, under an initiative led by Richard J Rogers.

 Women’s Initiatives for Gender Justice

-McIntyre is the Chair of the Board of Directors of the Women's Initiatives for Gender Justice, an international women’s human rights organization that advocates for gender justice in international and domestic fora, with a particular focus on proceedings at the ICC.
+McIntyre is the chair of the Board of Directors of the Women's Initiatives for Gender Justice, an international women's human rights organization that advocates for gender justice in international and domestic fora, with a particular focus on proceedings at the ICC.
 In this capacity, McIntyre has been responsible for overseeing the work of the organization, its governance, and the fulfillment of its mandate.

-McIntyre is currently the co-coordinator of a mentoring programme for international judges developed in partnership with Africa Legal Aid entitled, “A Gender Sensitive Approach to Mentoring ICC Judges and Judges of Other International Courts and Tribunals”, which aims to increase gender-awareness amongst international judges, and was previously recognized by the same organization on International Women’s Day as a "phenomenal woman".
+McIntyre is currently the co-coordinator of a mentoring programme for international judges developed in partnership with Africa Legal Aid entitled, “A Gender Sensitive Approach to Mentoring ICC Judges and Judges of Other International Courts and Tribunals”, which aims to increase gender-awareness amongst international judges, and was previously recognized by the same organization on International Women's Day as a "phenomenal woman".